Carboplatin: Dose calculation using Calvert's equation

 The typical area under the curve (AUC) for carboplatin ranges from 3-7 (mg/ml)*min.
 GFR (Glomerular Filtration Rate) is a measure or estimate of kidney function.
 This is either measured, by measuring clearance of a radioisotope or estimated using serum and (sometimes) urine creatine measurements.

 The Calvert formula was developed in 18 patients with GFR measurements up to 133ml/min.
 It's applicability at very high doses of carboplatin has been challenged and in the US the Food and Drug Administration has recommended capping GFR at 125ml/min.
 This may be more important where dosing is based on calculations using more modern methods of creatinine measurement.
 The approach is not supported by all clinicians and certainly less so in those treating seminomas.

 Synthesis

-Cisplatin reacts with silver nitrate and then cyclobutane-1,1-dicarboxylic acid to form carboplatin.
+cis-Diamminediiodoplatinum(II) or cisplatin reacts with silver nitrate and then potassium cyclobutane-1,1-dicarboxylate to form carboplatin.

 History

 Carboplatin, a cisplatin analogue, was developed by Bristol Myers Squibb and the Institute of Cancer Research in order to reduce the toxicity of cisplatin.
 It gained U.S. Food and Drug Administration (FDA) approval for carboplatin, under the brand name Paraplatin, in March 1989.
 Starting in October 2004, generic versions of the drug became available.